Intelligent lighting: Construction

 Note that fixtures which use the former method are not technically “moving heads”, since the light source itself does not move.
 However, the term “moving head” is used interchangeably throughout this article.

-On a moving head the glass gobos could have some fault caused by back-reflections of the light on the lens, to solve this defect can be used antireflections gobo.
+On a moving head the glass gobos could have some fault caused by back-reflections of the light on the lens; to solve this defect, anti-reflection gobos may be used.